stylify/web/content/blog/automated-css-bundles-in-astro-build.md

 ## Stylify CSS introduction
 [Stylify](https://stylifycss.com) is a library that uses CSS-like selectors to generate optimized utility-first CSS based on what you write.

-- ✨ CSS-like selectors
+- ✅ CSS-like selectors
-- 💎 No framework to study
+- ✅ No framework to study
-- 💡 Less time spent in docs
+- ✅ Less time spent in docs
-- 🧰 Mangled & Extremely small CSS
+- ✅ Mangled & Extremely small CSS
-- 🤘 No purge needed
+- ✅ No CSS purge needed
-- 🚀 Components, Variables, Custom selectors
+- ✅ Components, Variables, Custom selectors
-- 📦 It can generate multiple CSS bundles
+- ✅ It can generate multiple CSS bundles

 Also we have a page about [what problems Stylify CSS solves and why you should give it a try!](https://stylifycss.com/docs/get-started/why-stylify-css)